Reece Dinsdale: Career

 Dinsdale has continued to play leading roles on both stage and screen.
 Highlights include two series of Thief Takers in which he played the central role of Charlie Scott, and Kenneth Branagh's film of Hamlet in which he played Guildenstern opposite Timothy Spall's Rosencrantz.
-He guested in Spooks, Life on Mars, Murder in Mind, Silent Witness.
+He guested in Spooks, Life on Mars, Murder in Mind and Silent Witness.

 Dinsdale starred opposite Julie Walters in the ITV drama Ahead of the Class and played Robert in Conviction for the BBC (directed by Marc Munden).
 He starred in two series of The Chase (also for the BBC) and in two thrillers for ITV, Love Lies Bleeding and Midnight Man.

-From 2008 to 2010, he played Joe McIntyre, in the long running soap Coronation Street to Since then he filmed leading guest roles in Waterloo Road, Taggart and Moving On.
+From 2008 to 2010, he played Joe McIntyre, in 157 episodes of the long running soap Coronation Street.
+Since then, he played leading guest roles in Waterloo Road, Taggart and Moving On.
 He played Doctor Wengel in Ibsen's The Lady From the Sea at the Royal Exchange Theatre, Manchester.
 In 2013, Dinsdale played the role of Walter Harrison in James Graham's hit play This House on the Olivier stage at the National Theatre, directed by Jeremy Herrin.
 In 2014, he appeared in the feature film The Knife That Killed Me and played Alan Bennett in Bennett's autobiographical play Untold Stories at the West Yorkshire Playhouse.

 In 2015, Dinsdale played the central role of George Jones in Headlong's national tour of Sir David Hare's play The Absence of War, once again directed by Jeremy Herrin.
 In October 2015 Dinsdale played the title role in Shakespeare's Richard III at The West Yorkshire Playhouse.

 He has an extensive list of BBC Radio Drama credits and, in 2014, he was awarded a Yorkshire Award for Services to Arts and Entertainment.
 In 2015, he became the first actor to be named Associate Artist at The West Yorkshire Playhouse.
 In 2017, Dinsdale was made a patron of the Square Chapel Arts Centre in Halifax.

 In 2020, Dinsdale joined the ITV soap opera Emmerdale playing the villainous Paul Ashdale.
-Dinsdale left the soap in 2021 when his character was killed off in an explosion.
+Dinsdale left the soap in 2021 after appearing in 89 episodes when his character was killed off in an explosion.